marcalph/assignment/README.md

 ## Demo / Staging environment

-I feel that the whole demo part was covered in the baseline.
+This part is covered in the baseline.